-For high profile or professional clients, reputation management can be as important as the criminal case.
-We have often persuaded investigating officers to conduct the interview at our office or the client’s home, and not to release information to the press.
-Several of our clients who were investigated during Operation Yewtree have therefore been able to avoid any publicity at all.
+For high profile or professional clients, managing any potential reputational damage from an interview or arrest can be as important as the criminal case itself.
+Hickman & Rose has significant success in persuading investigating officers to conduct interviews in a discrete location such as at a private office or the client’s home, and not to release information to the media.
+As a result of tactics such as this, we have helped high profile clients to avoid negative publicity.
+Several clients investigated during Operation Yewtree have never been publicly connected to the investigation.